SiaFoundation/siad/modules/renter/README.md

 update the file contract with the next data being uploaded.
 This will update the merkle root and the contract revision.

+**Outbound Complexities**
+ - `Upload` calls `threadedBubbleMetadata` from the Health Loop to update the filesystem of the new upload
+ - `Upload` calls `managedBuildAndPushChunks` to add upload chunks to the `uploadHeap` and then signals the heap's `newUploads` channel so that the Repair Loop will work through the heap and upload the chunks

 ### Upload Streaming Subsystem
 **Key Files**
  - [uploadstreamer.go](./uploadstreamer.go)